liquid-collective/liquid-collective-protocol/natspec/components/OracleManagerV1.md

 > Oracle Manager (v1)

 This contract handles the inputs provided by the oracleThe Oracle contract is plugged to this contract and is in charge of pushingdata whenever a new report has been deemed valid.
-The report consists in twovalues: the sum of all balances of all deposited validators and the count of validators that have been activated on the consensus layer.
+The report consists in twovalues: the sum of all balances of all deposited validators and the count ofvalidators that have been activated on the consensus layer.